 GeoGebra has tools that can be used to draw cylinders in 3D space and compute their volumes:

-• If you know the radius and height, use Item 4.
+If you know the radius and height, use Item 4.

-• If you know the center of the base, center of the top, and the radius, use Item 4.
+If you know the center of the base, center of the top, and the radius, use Item 4.

 GeoGebra Instruction 1

-Draw a circle in Graphics View by using either the Circle with Center through Point GeoGebra icon or Circle: Center & Radius GeoGebra icon tool.
+Algebra View and Graphics View under View in Menu.
+Graphics View by using either the Circle with Center through Point Circle: Center & Radius Cylinder(Circle, Height)

 in Algebra View.

-The cylinder will now appear in 3D Graphics.
+Circle field and the desired value of the height in the Height field.
+3D Graphics.
 The volume of the cylinder is displayed in Algebra View.
+Example 1

 Draw a cylinder in GeoGebra with a radius of 3 and a height of 4.